philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 # Relation and Graph Homomorphisms

 There is another perspective on what SQL is doing.
-It is finding a mapping (a homomorphism) between the query and the database.
+It is finding a mapping (a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism)) between the query and the database.

-We have intuition about databases that comes from typically thinking about small queries (< 100 tables reference in FROM statements) and big databases (millions, billions or more of rows).
+We have intuition about databases that comes from typically thinking about small queries (< 100 tables referenced in FROM statements) and big databases (millions, billions or more of rows).

 The running time of naive nested loops is exponential in the number of loops.
 Considered as a function of the size the of query, database queries are quite computationally expensive.

+[Graph homomorphisms](https://en.wikipedia.org/wiki/Graph_homomorphism) are a particular familiar case of a homomorphism.
+Graphs can be easily mapped into database tables as an edge table with two columns.

-I have heard that I should be scared of subgraph matching or graph isomorphism because they are NP ish.
+I have heard that I should be scared of [subgraph matching](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) or [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism) because they are NP ish.
 But in many common cases, the size of the patterns is pretty small, and the size of the database is pretty big.
 So the problem is not that hard.

-Graphs can be easily mapped into database tables as an edge table with two columns.

 Here for example I can turn a networkx graph into a sqlite table